agilepro/software-craftsmanship/docs/Error Handling/Examples/apache-chemestry.md

 Guideline #14 is “[Never Catch and Continue](https://agiletribe.purplehillsbooks.com/2011/10/18/14-never-catch-and-continue/)” referring to the bad habit of catching an exception and then continuing processing as if nothing ever happened.
 I ran across some particularly bad examples in the example code at one of the Apache projects.
 This is an example of what NOT to do.

 The Adobe Chemistry project is an API for accessing CMIS repositories.
 The API looks to be properly constructed at least at the basic level.
-However they use particularly bad examples on the “[OpenCMIS Client API Developer’s Guide](http://chemistry.apache.org/java/developing/guide.html).”
+However they use particularly bad examples on the “[OpenCMIS Client API Developer's Guide](http://chemistry.apache.org/java/developing/guide.html).”
 They offer this as an example of a piece of code on how to use their API:

 ```java
 final String textFileName = "test.txt";